Menu

 1) dept. ADP Faculty ME Technical University Sofia, Bulgaria e-mail: rkd@tu-sofia.bg 2) dept. ADP Faculty ME Technical University Sofia, Bulgaria e-mail: st_nikolov2@tu-sofia.bg 3) dept. ADP Faculty ME Technical University Sofia, Bulgaria e-mail: sbd@tu-sofia.bg

-closing force.
+Abstract: The article explores the influence of the applied torque onto closing the bottles with screw caps on the resulting closing force.
 By using a specialized stand, an experiment was conducted to measure the force generated at the automated closing.
 A graphical representation of the experiment's results is proposed.

 Key-words: automation, screw caps, experiment, closing force